 2. Minimize Clothing to Bring

 Just an extra sad story, the amount we gave to the “money-swallowing machines” was enough to buy a bunch of new clothes there.
-We were pity to realize it quite late.
+We were pitied to realize it quite late.

 3. Have Many Shoes Doesn’t Mean Good

 You may think that traveling must need a lot of shoes.
-A pair to go to the beach, a pair for walking to discover the city, one or two more to match with this beautiful skirts or the that pants.
-By that way, you will be overwhelmed by the things you want to bring.
+A pair to go to the beach, a pair for walking to discover the city, and one or two more to match these beautiful skirts or pants.
+In that way, you will be overwhelmed by the things you want to bring.
 Unless you are on a business trip, you just need to bring the most comfortable pair of shoes.
 You can also prepare two pairs, but they should be light and easy to carry around.

 My confession, me and my friends brought 6 pairs of shoes, and 2 pairs of flip-flops on our Japanese trip.